 Dana M. Malkus, J.D.

-Entrepreneurship and Community Development Class, Entrepreneurship and Community Development Clinic, Transactional Drafting
+Entrepreneurship and Community Development Practice, Entrepreneurship and Community Development Clinic, Transactional Drafting

 B.A., Indiana University Bloomington, 2000